Lullabot/drainpipe/README.md

 `act -P ubuntu-latest=ghcr.io/catthehacker/ubuntu:runner-latest -j Static-Tests`

 ### Composer Lock Diff
-Update Pull Request descriptions with a markdown table of any changes detected in `composer.lock` using [composer-lock-diff](https://github.com/davidrjonas/composer-lock-diff).
+Posts a comment in Pull Requests with a markdown table of any changes detected in `composer.lock` using [composer-diff](https://github.com/IonBazan/composer-diff).

 ```json
 "extra": {